Processing Your Bill

 Treatment plans might change between the time of admission and your discharge from the hospital.
 Please note that charges might be added to your account after you are discharged.

-- Monument Health Patient Financial Advocates can work with you before you use hospital services.
+Our Patient Financial Advocates can work with you before you use hospital services.
 They will explain the costs and help with insurance.
 Call 605-755-7500.

 Frequently Asked Questions

 If you have insurance coverage, we will file your claim to your insurance carrier after you have received health care services.
-When your claim is sent to your insurance company, a patient bill is also sent to you.

 As a convenience to you, we will not send your billing statements until your insurance company has processed your claim and there is a balance due.
 The balance will include co-pays and/or deductibles and/or non-covered charges.

+Your insurance carrier will send you notification when it has processed your claim.
+If you do not receive notification within 30 days of your service, please contact your insurance carrier.
 Our office may also contact you if we are experiencing delays in receiving payment from your insurance carrier.
 You may be asked to provide more information and assistance to resolve the issue.

 If you do not have insurance, a bill will be sent directly to you after service is complete or you have been discharged from the hospital.

+These programs are designed to assist patients who are either financially or medically necessitous.
 The programs, depending on your financial circumstances, may result in a discount of the charges billed to you or may result in you having no obligation to pay for services provided.

+A medically necessitous patient is a person who has experienced a sudden loss of income of at least 90 days due to illness.
 A financially necessitous patient is a person who does not have insurance and cannot afford to pay for part or all of their health care.

+Depending on your financial circumstances, you might be asked to provide financial information regarding your income.
+Your financial assets and liabilities may also be considered when determining your ability to pay.
 Monument Health also uses income limits issued by the U.S. Department of Housing and Urban Development to determine a person’s eligibility for financial assistance.
-For more information about our Financial Assistance Programs, please call Patient Financial Services at 605-755-7660.
+For more information about our Financial Assistance Programs, please call Patient Financial Services at 605-755-2455.

 Patient Advocates will help you understand the cost of care, determining what will be covered by insurance, explaining payment options, and identifying payment resources.